SamuelCr99/obsidian_notes/Notes/Assignment 2 Advanced Algorithms.md

 ## 3.3
 We will perform the CF-reduction.
 We know from 3.1 that having a flow with $val(f) = k$ is equivalent to the graph having a circulation.
 We also know from the lecture slides that a circulation only exists if all nodes to and from s' and t' are saturated.
 Therefore we can conclude that G has a flow if and only if J(k) saturates all edges connected to s' and t'.

+---
+We will perform the LZ-reduction on H(k).
+We will once again argue the equivalence in both directions.
+First we assume that G has a flow f with val(f) = k.
+In this case we know that at least k flow must leave the source node in G. In G(k) we will add the demands.

+Now we will consider J(k), after the LZ reduction we have two new nodes, $s'$ and $t'$, these will connect to all nodes which were previously sources and sinks in H(k).
+We know that $c_e$ for all edges

 # Exercise 4
 We can calculate the maximum flow using the Edmond Karp algorithm.
 This will give us a upper bound.
 We also have a lower bound of 0.
 We can check if a flow value is feasible by applying the algorithm from exercise 3.
 From this we will use a binary search to find the smallest possible k which will not violate and lower or upper bounds.
 This will give us the smallest possible k which is a feasible flow.